gipi/electronics-notes/docs/protocols.md

 Electronics is about voltage and stuffs but as humans we use it for connect devices and devices connected need ways to communicate.

+## PWM

+The acronym means **Pulse Width Modulation** and it's the simplest way to digitally encode a signal using a single wire; it's defined by the **duty cycle**, i.e. the percentage of the cycle that the signal is on (0% is always off, 100% is always on) and its **switching frequency**, that identify how many seconds each raising edge appears.
 ## UART and Serial

  - http://wiki.openwrt.org/doc/hardware/port.serial